-In Square Q25 during week three, Abigail Levitt's team continued to clarify walls and clear bedrock.
-They excavated two silos, with two openings connecting the two silos.
-The first silo, while clearly first century in style, produced mainly Late Bronze and Iron Age pottery.
+In Square Q25 during week three, the members of Abigail Levitt's team continued to clarify walls and clear bedrock.
+They excavated two silos with two openings connecting the two silos.
+The first silo, while clearly first century in style, produced mainly Late Bronze Age and Iron Age pottery.
 The second silo produced LH/ER pottery and many coins.
 Abigail and her workers also excavated a stairwell leading to a tunnel.

 Square AA23 was initially opened at the end of week two to further investigate the megalithic tower.
 Work continued throughout week three.
 The tower takes up the entire square, with three enormous megalithic stones in the southern sector.
-They are 8-10 ft (2.5-3.0 m) long, 3.3-4.3 ft (1.0-1.3 m) wide and 3-4 ft (0.96-1.20 m) thick.
-Immediately north of the two westernmost megaliths is a 6.5 x 6.5 ft (2 x 2 m) area of hard-packed clay between surrounding megaliths, which is at least 3.8 ft (1.16 m) deep.
-The purpose evidently was to allow movement and cushioning of the stones, perhaps as 'shock-proofing' of the tower to minimize earthquake damage.
-Elements of the tower thus far exposed suggest it was circular in plan and on the order of 33 ft (10 m) in diameter.
+They are 8-10 ft.
+(2.5-3.0 m) long, 3.3-4.3 ft.
+(1.0-1.3 m) wide, and 3-4 ft.
+(0.96-1.20 m) thick.
+Immediately north of the two westernmost megaliths is a 6.5 x 6.5 ft.
+(2 x 2 m) area of hard-packed clay between surrounding megaliths that is at least 3.8 ft.
+(1.16 m) deep.
+The purpose evidently was to allow movement and cushioning of the stones, perhaps as "shock-proofing" of the tower to minimize earthquake damage.
+Elements of the tower thus far exposed suggest it was circular in plan and on the order of 33 ft.
+(10 m) in diameter.

 Dr. Boyd Seevers completed his work on the Iron Age homes and moved to do some clarifying of the Roman-era tower complex.
 After a day or so of work there, he moved to square R24 to assist Dr. Brian Peterson, thus allowing him to do some final work on P22.
-Steve Rudd was also reassigned to Dr. Wood's squares as he helped finish out the work on a possible MBIII/LBI tower complex.
+Steve Rudd was likewise reassigned to Dr. Wood's squares as he helped finish out the work on a possible MB III/LB I tower complex.

-Finally, the Lee University team headed home at the end of week two, with the exception of the assistant square supervisor, Ruth Vanderford, and Dr. Peterson.
+Finally, the Lee University team headed home at the end of week two, with the exceptions of the assistant square supervisor, Ruth Vanderford, and Dr. Peterson.
 We finally brought P22 to a close, but not before it revealed a few more of its secrets.
 P22 was indeed the square that kept on giving until the very last day of the dig.
-On the last two days, a section of the Roman-era wall in P22 was removed to reveal a clear line of the MBIII/LBI wall.
+On the last two days, a section of the Roman-era wall in P22 was removed to reveal a clear line of the MB III/LB I wall.
 Coins found during the dissembling of the wall will help us date the wall construction.
-The MBIII/LBI wall extends for roughly 23 feet (7 meters) in an east-west trajectory.
-This is one of the longest and most well-preserved sections of MBIII/LBI walls on the site.
+The MB III/LB I wall extends for roughly 23 ft.
+(7 m) in an east-west trajectory.
+This is one of the longest and most well-preserved sections of MB III/LB I walls on the site.
 On Tuesday the team also opened square R24, which is associated with the large public building to the north of P22.
-They excavated a street from the Early Roman period and also found a silo in the main building.
-Nothing of great significance was found in R24, although there was not time to finish the last of the silo excavation or the eastern portion of the square in one area.
+They excavated a street from the Early Roman Period and also found a silo in the main building.
+Nothing of great significance was found in R24, although there was not time to finish the silo excavation or the eastern portion of the square in one area.

 Despite the Muslim holiday of Ramadan, we were able to have pizza at least once this week, even though it was from a different vendor.
 Also, the weather was pleasant, with only one day reaching into the 90s.
 All in all, we had a great season and a successful third week.
 We look forward to Shiloh in the coming year!